AI-Powered Story Diagnostics

 StoryGecko does.

-Every rejection letter says the same thing.
+Every rejection from a literary agent says the same thing.
 "Not right for my list."
 "Doesn't align with what I'm looking for."
 Nothing useful.
 Nothing actionable.
 Just silence where feedback should be.

-StoryGecko runs a chapter through 9 diagnostic agents — checking tension, escalation, stakes, causality, dialogue, pacing, voice, and theme — and tells writers exactly what a professional reader would flag before the manuscript ever reaches an agent's desk.
+StoryGecko runs a chapter through 9 diagnostic agents — checking tension, escalation, stakes, causality, dialogue, pacing, voice, and theme — and tells writers exactly what a professional reader would flag.

 StoryGecko